Phillips 66: Motor oil (1954–2000)

 Phillips was among the first oil companies to introduce a multi-grade motor oil, "TropArtic," in 1954.
 Such motor oils were designed to be used year-round in automobile engines, as opposed to single grades for which different grades of motor oils were recommended to meet weather variances.
 Phillips 66 sells motor oil under the Kendall brand.

 Phillips also had gasoline stations in Canada's western provinces of Alberta, British Columbia, Manitoba, and Saskatchewan under the name Pacific 66 until the late 1970s.

 In 1966, Phillips entered the West Coast market by purchasing Tidewater Oil Co.'s refining and marketing properties in that region and rebranding all Flying A distributorships and service stations to Phillips 66.

-In 1967, Phillips became the nation's second oil company, after Texaco, to sell and market gasoline in all 50 states, by opening a Phillips 66 station in Anchorage, Alaska.
+In 1967, Phillips became the nation's second oil company, after Texaco, to sell and market gasoline in all 50 states, by opening a Phillips 66 station at 2811 Seward Highway in Anchorage, Alaska.
+Phillips 66 would also open a second station at 1900 Muldoon Road, also in Anchorage.
+It were the only two Phillips 66 stations in the State of Alaska.
+Phillips 66 would sell both stations in the State to the Tesoro Alaskan Petroleum Corporation on February 17, 1973.
 However, Phillips' experiment in 50-state marketing was short-lived.